JetBrains/teamcity-documentation/topics/upgrade.md

 Current automatic update limitations:
 * some customizations, for example, installations with [changed server context](installing-and-configuring-the-teamcity-server.md#Changing+Server+Context), are not supported by automatic update
-* only manual upgrade is possible if the server runs under the official [TeamCity Docker container](#Upgrading+TeamCity+started+from+Docker+images), started with [AWS CloudFormation template](running-teamcity-stack-in-aws.md) or Azure Resource Manager template.
+* only manual upgrade is possible if the server runs under the official [TeamCity Docker container](#Upgrading+TeamCity+started+from+Docker+images), started with Azure Resource Manager template.
 * the Windows uninstaller is not updated during the upgrade, so after several updates, old TeamCity version will still be noted in Windows lists.
 During the uninstallation, not all of the TeamCity installation files might be deleted.
 * the bundled Java is not updated
 * in a [multinode setup](multinode-setup.md), only the main TeamCity server can be auto-updated, the secondary nodes need to be updated manually.